nus-cs2103-AY2223S1/tp/docs/team/bacon-strips.md

 - **Enhancements**
   - Created Event model for use in project
   - Added a class that stores various Comparators for trips
+  - Modified `add` command to automatically sort the trips by completion with unfinished trips above the finished trips
-  - Modified the AddCommand to automatically sort the trips by completion, with unfinished trips above the finished trips
+  - Modified `mark` command to automatically sort the trips by completion with unfinished trips above the finished trips
+  - Modified `unmark` command to automatically sort thr trips by completion with unfinished trips above the finished trips
   - Modified the models to allow sorting of elements in their ObservableList
   - Modified the UI to highlight the event count
 - **Code contributed:** https://nus-cs2103-ay2223s1.github.io/tp-dashboard/?search=bacon-strips&breakdown=true